pyocd/pyOCD/docs/options.md

 <td>float</td>
 <td>0.0</td>
 <td>
 <p>Timeout in seconds for instruction step operations.
-The default of 0 means no timeout.<p>
+The default of 0 means no timeout.</p>
 <p>Note that stepping may take a very long time for to return in cases such as stepping over a branch
 into the Secure world where the debugger doesn't have secure debug access, or similar for Privileged code in the case of UDE.</p>